nf-core/sarek/docs/output.md

 </details>

-The output from Sentieon's Haplotyper can be controlled through the option `--sentieon_haplotyper_emit_mode` for Sarek, see [Basic usage of Sentieon functions in Sarek](#basic-usage-of-sentieon-functions-in-sarek).
+The output from Sentieon's Haplotyper can be controlled through the option `--sentieon_haplotyper_emit_mode` for Sarek, see [Basic usage of Sentieon functions](#basic-usage-of-sentieon-functions).

 Unless `haplotyper_filter` is listed under `--skip_tools` in the nextflow command, GATK's CNNScoreVariants and FilterVariantTranches (see above) is applied to the unfiltered VCF-files in order to obtain filtered VCF-files.